maakbaas/esp8266-iot-framework/docs/installation-guide.md

 openssl = "C:\\msys32\\usr\\bin\\openssl"
 ```

-**-DCONFIG_PATH=configuration.json:** This option defines a custom location for your JSON file.
+**-DCONFIG_PATH=configuration.json:** This option defines a custom location for your configuration JSON file.
 This is needed when using the framework as a library, to allow you to define a JSON file in your project folder.
 The path is relative to the PlatformIO project root folder.
 More detail on the JSON file can be found [here](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/config-manager.md).

+**-DDASHBOARD_PATH=dashboard.json:** This option defines a custom location for your dashboard JSON file.
+This is needed when using the framework as a library, to allow you to define a JSON file in your project folder.
+The path is relative to the PlatformIO project root folder.
+More detail on the JSON file can be found [here](https://github.com/maakbaas/esp8266-iot-framework/blob/master/docs/dashboard.md).

 **-DDOMAIN_LIST=google.com,maakbaas.com:** This option defines a comma separated list of domains.
 When this option is included the `REBUILD_CERTS` option will only include the root certificates in `certificates.h` that are part of this list.
 The default certificate store when this option is not active contains ~150 certificates, and is roughly 170kB in size.
 Use this option to reduce the size of the certificate store.